thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ### Temperature and humidity history charts

-Now, we will add a widget that displays temperature and humidity readings in the office on a chart for the last 12 hours.
+We will now add a widget that displays a chart of temperature and humidity readings in the office for the last 12 hours.
 This way, we can track their changes.

 {% include images-gallery.html imageCollection="temperature-and-humidity-history-1" showListImageTitles="true" %}

 <br>
 The "Temperature and humidity history" widget is added, but there are no charts on it.
 We will fix it right now.

 To correctly display data on widgets that use the dashboard [time window](/docs/{{docsPrefix}}user-guide/dashboards/#timewindow), you need to adjust the time interval and aggregation function settings.
-To do this, open the time window, select to display data from the last 12 hours, choose the aggregation as "Average," and the grouping interval as "1 hour".
+To do this, open the time window, select the last 12 hours of data, set the aggregation to "Average" and the grouping interval to "1 hour".

-This setup ensures that all widgets using the dashboard's time window will now display data averaged over each of the last 12 hours, providing a clear view of the temperature and humidity trends.
+This setup ensures that all widgets using the dashboard&#39;s time window will display data averaged over the last 12 hours, providing a clear view of the temperature and humidity trends.
 Now, you can effectively monitor the average temperature and humidity readings for each hour over the past 12 hours.

 {% include images-gallery.html imageCollection="temperature-and-humidity-history-2" %}

 ### CO2 level chart

-Now, add another line chart widget to display CO2 data in the office for the last 12 hours.
+Now, add another line chart widget to display CO2 data for the office over the last 12 hours.

 {% include images-gallery.html imageCollection="air-quality-widget-1" showListImageTitles="true" %}